BFavier/Pygmalion/README.md

 ![residuals](images/boston_housing_residuals.png)

 The black line represents the epoch for which the validation loss was the lowest.
 At each epoch the state of the model is saved if the validation loss has improved.
 The training stops when the model trained for **n_epochs**, or when the validation loss has not improved for **patience** epochs.
 After what the last saved state is loaded.

-The **train** method is used to train the neural networks model.
-It can be called several times and will restart from where it stopped.
-The **train** methods takes one argument: **training_data**, which must be a tuple of (x, y) or (x, y, weight) for weighted observations.
-The types of x/y/weights depends on the model types.

 1. **DenseRegressor**